wimblerobotics/min_max_curr_rviz_overlay/README.md

 *   `critical_if_under` (bool): If true, the state is critical when `current < critical_value`.
 If false, critical when `current > critical_value`.
 *   `critical_animation_type` (uint8): Type of animation for critical state (0: None, 1: Colorize Background, 2: Flash Background).
 *   `critical_python_function` (string): (Not currently used by this C++ display) Path to a Python function for custom critical logic.
-*   `title` (string): Optional title displayed below/beside the bar.
+*   `title` (string): Optional title displayed.
+Position depends on `compact` flag and orientation.
 If empty, the topic name is used.
-*   `compact` (bool): (Not currently implemented in this version) Intended for a more compact display.
+*   `compact` (bool): If true, uses a more compact layout (e.g., title beside bar in horizontal mode).
+If false, uses the default layout (e.g., title below bar in horizontal mode).
 *   `current_color` (std_msgs/ColorRGBA): Color used to draw the fill of the bar representing the current value.
 Alpha > 0 is required to override the default green/yellow/red gradient.
 *   `critical_color` (std_msgs/ColorRGBA): Color used for the background during COLORIZE or FLASH animations when in a critical state.
 *   `precision` (uint8): Number of decimal places to display for the min, max, and current values (default: 1).